Ugocode/Student_Class/README.md

 # Student_Class
-Prcactikce in making python class and object for object orented programming in python OOP
+Practice code for making python class and object for object orented programming in python: OOP